irmen/prog8/docs/source/syntaxreference.rst

 ==========  ======
 @zp         prioritize the variable for putting it into Zero page.
 No guarantees; if ZP is full the variable will be placed in another memory location.
 @requirezp  force the variable into Zero page.
 If ZP is full, compilation will fail.
+@nozp       force the variable to normal system ram, never place it into zeropage.
 @shared     means the variable is shared with some assembly code and that it cannot be optimized away if not used elsewhere.
 @split      (only valid on (u)word arrays) Makes the array to be placed in memory as 2 separate byte arrays; one with the LSBs one with the MSBs of the word values.
 May improve performance.
 ==========  ======